Tucker tensor factor models: matricization and mode-wise PCA estimation: Real data analysis

-The Moving MNIST data contains 10,000 video sequences, each consisting of 20 frames.
-In each video sequence, two digits move independently over the frames, where each frame is an image with the spatial resolution of $64\times 64$ pixels.
-Then a video can be formulated as a $3$rd-order tensor $\mathcal{X}_t\in\mR^{20\times 64\times 64}$ for $t\in[10000]$, where the $1$st mode is the frame mode, the $2$nd and the $3$rd modes are the pixel row and column coordinates modes.
-To illustrate the form of data, the sequential frames of the first video, i.e., the 20 mode-$1$ slices of $\mathcal{X}_1$, are shown in Figure \ref{example} as an example.
+The Moving MNIST data contains 10,000 {serial independent video sequences.
+Each video contains two numbers rotating in a counterclockwise direction to switch relative positions across 20 frames; refer to the frames of the first video sample in Figure \ref{example}.
+Each frame has a spatial resolution of $64\times 64$ pixels, then} a video can be formulated as a $3$rd-order tensor $\mathcal{X}_t\in\mR^{20\times 64\times 64}$ for $t\in[10000]$, where the $1$st mode is the frame mode, {and} the $2$nd and the $3$rd modes are the pixel row and column {coordinate} modes, {respectively}. {The data is centralized to satisfy our assumptions, and $({k}_1,{k}_2,{k}_3)=(2,3,4)$ is used as the size of the latent factors.}

 \textbf{\textit{Clustering of frames}} We first show the mode-wise clustering results based on the estimated loading matrices.
-Note that, for the sake of interpretability, we only consider the clustering of frames by conducting hierarchical clustering on the estimated mode-$1$ loading matrix.
-After removing the mean tensor from the data along the direction of time to satisfy our assumptions, and using small size factor numbers $({k}_1,{k}_2,{k}_3)=(2,3,4)$ as the size of the latent factors, four estimation methods, i.e., iTIPUP(1), moPCA, PmoPCA and IPmoPCA, are used to fit the whole data set.
-The estimated loading matrix of the frame mode are displayed by heatmaps in Figure \ref{heatmap}, where the hierarchical clustering results are shown as well.
-We only report the results of iTIPUP(1) and IPmoPCA for simplicity, and the ones for moPCA and PmoPCA are left in Appendix E of the \textit{Supplementary}.
-From Figure \ref{heatmap}, we can see that, if taking two clustering groups, iTIPUP(1) takes the 1st to 10th, 19th and 20th frames in one group, and IPmoPCA takes the 1st to 11th frames in one group.
-Due to the relative positions interchange of two numbers in the first 10 frames and the last 10 frames (for example, see Figure \ref{example}), IPmoPCA provides more meaningful explanation.
+Note that, for the sake of interpretability, we only consider the clustering of frames by conducting hierarchical clustering on the estimated mode-$1$ loading matrix. {The hierarchical clustering plots of the five methods are displayed in Figure \ref{heatmap}.} From Figure \ref{heatmap}, we can see that, {our methods (moPCA, PmoPCA, IPmoPCA) can clearly separate the two groups of frames before and after relative position interchange, while iTIPUP(1) and PROJ can not.}

-\textbf{\textit{Tensor Reconstruction}} To illustrate the reconstruction performance, the reconstruction results of the $1$st and the $20$th frames of the $2$nd video are shown in Figures \ref{recovery}.
-Subfigures \ref{recovery}(a) show the reconstruction result with $({k}_1,{k}_2,{k}_3)=(2,3,4)$, and displays that our proposed three methods can learn the relative position change of the two digits 3 and 0 without vague, while ITIPUP is not that clear.
-Comparatively, our methods show more apparently structural information of dichotomous items.
-To achieve better image restoration, we augment number of factors from $(2, 3, 4)$ to $(10,32,32)$.
-In this situation, all methods can learn accurately the digit place change and restore the image well.
-See Subfigures \ref{recovery}(b).